Wednesday, October 30, 2024

 Autumn-themed watercolor paintings are so colorful and fun to create!

-For especially spectacular results, we like to include aspen or birch trees and maybe a few late summer wildflowers using simple masking techniques.
+For especially spectacular results, we like to include birch or aspen trees and maybe a few late-summer wildflowers using simple masking techniques.

-It's so much fun (especially for beginners) to pull off the masking media, finish the painting, stand back, and take a good look.
+It's so much fun (especially for beginners) to remove the masking media, finish the painting, stand back, and take a good look.

 Whoa!
 Did I just paint that???